 The first step to eliminate odor is identifying its source.
 Several factors can introduce unpleasant smells, such as a garbage can in the bedroom or another close-by area.
 If you only use the garbage can for office waste such as paper, you can keep to a weekly disposal schedule.
 In other cases, try to use an enclosed can, and dispose of the waste as often as you can.

 If pets visit your bedroom often, make sure they are toilet-trained and clean.
-In case of accidents by a pet, clean the affected area immediately with vinegar, which aids odor removal.
+In case of accidents by a pet, clean the affected area immediately with vinegar, which aids odor removal, follow our cat urine removal guide for tips.
 Provide pets with their own little bed by your side, so that you can have your own space.
 Change pet bedding often.

 Sometimes the smell of cooking drafts into other rooms and settles on fabrics and furniture.
 If you plan to cook a very “fragrant” meal, close the doors to other rooms.
 Clean the cooking area of any spills as soon as you are done.
 If it is not too cold, you can also air out the kitchen and the surrounding area by opening some windows.